 (b) the withholding of adaptive aids used by the Person with a Disability, provided that said withholding is unrelated to safety, care or treatment;

-Commentary: For purposes of 118 CMR 2.02: Abuse Per Se (b), examples of the withholding of adaptive aids include, but are not limited to, prevention of access to and/or removal of the sole means of communication, in the case of a deaf or hard-of-hearing person or other Person with a Disability with communication deficits, or of the sole apparatus to assist mobility, in the case of a person with a physical disability.
+Commentary: For purposes of 118 CMR 2.02: Abuse Per Se (b), examples of the withholding of adaptive aids include, but are not limited to, prevention of access to and/or removal of the presently relied upon means of communication, in the case of a deaf or hard-of-hearing person or other Person with a Disability with communication deficits, or of the presently relied upon apparatus to assist mobility, in the case of a Person with a Physical Disability.

 (c) a pattern of touching neither required nor appropriate for tending to the safety and welfare of a Person with a Disability.
-For purposes of 118 CMR 2.02: Abuse Per Se(c) only, the term "pattern" shall mean "Two or more separate instances of touching";
+For purposes of 118 CMR 2.02: Abuse Per Se(c) only, the term "pattern" shall mean "two or more separate instances of touching";

 (d) the intentional, wanton or reckless application of a physical force in a manner that inflicts physical pain or Serious Emotional Injury as determined by an evaluation of the totality of the circumstances.
 For the exclusive purposes of 118 CMR 2.02: Abuse Per Se(d), when a person as a result of his or her disability is unable to express or demonstrate a Serious Emotional Injury or a reaction to physical pain, the investigator may use the reasonable person standard solely for the purposes of evaluating whether the intentional, wanton or reckless application of a physical force inflicted physical pain or Serious Emotional Injury.
-Using the reasonable person standard, the investigator determines whether, by a preponderance of the evidence, given the same set of factual circumstances, a reasonable person would have experienced Physical pain or Serious Emotional Injury.
+Using the reasonable person standard, the investigator determines whether, by a preponderance of the evidence, given the same set of factual circumstances, a reasonable person would have experienced physical pain or Serious Emotional Injury.

 Reasonable person shall mean "A person who in similar circumstances would exercise the qualities of attention, knowledge, intelligence and judgment which society requires of its members for the protection of himself or herself and the interest of others."